North Carolina Central University Blog

 • Network/computer systems administrator

-Compared to their computer science counterparts, IT professionals typically work more closely with businesses and organizations to provide tech support, help them manage data, and assist customers.
+Compared to their computer science counterparts, IT professionals typically work more closely with businesses and organizations to provide tech support, manage data, and assist customers.

 Employment in both fields is expected to grow significantly over the coming decade, according to the BLS.
-Computer science and information technology occupations tracked by the BLS are projected to grow by approximately 14% between 2022 and 2032, much faster than the national average for all occupations (3%).
-About 377,500 annual job openings are projected over the decade.
-Software developers (26%) and information security analysts (32%), both IT specializations, will experience the strongest job growth.
+Computer science and information technology occupations tracked by the BLS are projected to grow faster than the national average for all occupations between 2024 and 2034.
+About 317,700 annual job openings are projected over the decade.
+Information security analysts (29%), computer and information research scientists (20%), and software developers (15%) will experience the strongest job growth.

 Become an IT Expert

 Information technology is integral to today’s economy, and skilled IT professionals are needed across a wide range of roles and sectors.
-With robust employment growth and job availability projected for the foreseeable future, the time may be right to consider an education in IT.
+With robust employment growth and job availability projected for the foreseeable future, the time is right to consider an education in IT.

 North Carolina Central University’s online Bachelor of Science in Information Technology (BS in IT) program can help prepare you for a rewarding career in tech.
 Our career-focused curriculum, personalized attention, and immersive coursework are designed to equip you with the knowledge and skills to succeed.
 And with three distinct concentrations — Cybersecurity, Data Analytics, and Information and Communications Technology — you can tailor your academic journey to your professional goals.